Prince-Lee-PathAI/Prince-Lee-PathAI.github.io/_pages/about.md

 </div>
 </div>

-- Pan Huang, Hualiang Xiao, Peng He, `Chentao Li`.
+- Pan Huang, Hualiang Xiao, Peng He, `Chentao Li` *et.al*.
 LA-ViT: A Network with Transformers Constrained by Learned-Parameter-Free Attention for Interpretable Grading in a New Laryngeal Histopathology Image Dataset. *IEEE Journal of Biomedical and Health Informatics*, (JCR:Q2; IF:6.7)
 [[Link]](https://ieeexplore.ieee.org/abstract/document/10460116)

 ### Conference